Fossa Method

 The opposite extreme says:

-Both positions are equally unhelpful.
+Both positions are equally harmful.

-A good explanation sounds like this:
+A good explanation sounds more like:

 Questions and Answers